SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 This rule, for example, is triggered, when a new pitstop plan had been requested (*[?Pitstop.Plan]*) and when at the same time a target pressure for the front left tyre had been derived (typically by another rule).
 The rule above then *fires* and thereby copies this information to the pitstop plan.

-A backward chaining rule is typically used for calculations and looks like this:
+A backward chaining rule (aka Reduction) is typically used for calculations and looks like this:

 	updateRemainingLaps(?lap) <=
 		remainingStintLaps(?lap, ?stintLaps), remainingRaceLaps(?lap, ?raceLaps),